SSH everyhwere

 , when I’m connecting to remote

-, I’ll be presented to the already existent or newly created if not existent session ssh_session
+, I’ll be presented to the already existent or newly created session ssh_session

 .
 Also tmux